 Each task should be reviewed and allocated the appropriate resources, including the allocation of estimated time required to complete the task.
 The plan should indicate when a task is required to start and finish based on the availability of resources—either internal or from outside contractors—or if it is dependent on another task.

 The plan should be checked to ensure that all dependencies have been correctly linked.
 Once the plan has been created, it should be checked to see if the timeline is attainable and if there are enough resources are available.

 Sometimes the warehouse layout that is implemented is not the one that is in the plan.
 This can occur due to unrealistic timelines in the plan, lack of resources, unavailability of outside contractors, or poor analysis of the information that was gathered.

 To ensure that the plan for the warehouse layout is achieved, the implementation should be timed so that there is little to no movement of materials in the warehouse.
-An ideal time for this would be during a plant shutdown or on a weekend if the implementation is small size.
+An ideal time for this would be during plant shutdown or on a weekend if the implementation is on a small size.